json-schema-org/json-schema-org.github.io/learn/glossary.md

 Anyone can create and publish a vocabulary, and implementations generally will include facilities for extending themselves with support for additional vocabularies and their keywords.
 The JSON Schema specification includes a number of vocabularies which cover each of the keywords it defines.

-Vocabularies are identified by a URI which may be referenced via the `$vocabulary` keyword in order to enable the vocabulary within a [dialect](#dialect).
+In some [dialects](#dialect) of JSON Schema, the `$vocabulary` keyword can be used to include the keywords defined by a vocabulary into the dialect, as well as to indicate whether implementations must specifically recognize the vocabulary in order to be able to process schemas written in the dialect or not.

 #### See also